Thinking you might want to cut hair for a living? Fantastic! It’s fun, rewarding, the money is quite good, and the job prospects are great.

 It is like the difference between working fine dining and a nice little family owned diner.
 Is the money worth the stress, aggravation, and constantly having to be perfectly proper?
 If it is, go for it, but many of us prefer to make good money working hard with good normal folks.

 As far as real barber schools, they began in the late 1800s in Chicago and stayed strong until the 70s when the hippies began proliferating and men stopped getting so many haircuts.
-As the barber shops and schools disappeared, men’s and unisex salons started proliferating to fill the space.
+As the barber shops and schools disappeared, men’s and unisex salons started popping up to fill the space.

-These days there are only a handful of barber schools in the state of Illinois, so the chances of there being one near you is incredibly slim.
+These days there are only a handful of dedicated barber schools in the state of Illinois, so the chances of there being one near you is incredibly slim.
 The Beardsgaards both went to school with people that lived hours away, and would just stay in town for half the week, basically camping out at school 12 hours a day.
-They were some of the most dedicated students that school ever had.
+They were some of the most dedicated students that school ever had, and it’s telling that they have been shop owners as long as we have.

-Barber schools are rare and hard to come by these days (UPDATE: the laws have changed, at least in Illinois, since this was written, and now a great many cosmetology schools offer barbering programs and licenses, making it much easier to find a school near you), and the one closest to you might not offer exactly the environment you want to work in (the one we went to had great instructors, but between some students and clients, it had a tendency to get cartoonishly racist, mysogonist, and every other -ist you could think of).
+Barber schools are rare and hard to come by these days (UPDATE: the laws have changed, at least in Illinois, since this was written, and now a great many cosmetology schools offer barbering programs and licenses, making it much easier to find a school near you), and the one closest to you might not offer exactly the environment you want to work in (the one we went to had great instructors, but between some students and clients, it had a tendency to get cartoonishly racist, mysogonist, and every other -ist you could think of – sadly common in pockets of this industry, and one of the reasons we built this place different).

 Despite all that, it was a pretty darned good school, and better than most!
 It is just the nature of barber schools.
 Most people in barber school are counting down their remaining hours like prison sentences and a lot of clients go there because it’s cheap, but no matter where you are, you get out of school what you put into it.